SutandoTsukai181/msgpack-python-typed-ints/README.md

 But it's faster and smaller.
 This package provides CPython bindings for reading and writing MessagePack data.

+This fork of msgpack-python allows packing/unpacking int/float values with strict types.
+When an `int` is unpacked, it is stored in a class that inhertis from `msgIntBase` (which inherits from `int`).
+This allows storing the value in a pseudo-format so that it can packed into the same type that it was read with.

 ## Very important notes for existing users